 Creating a profile is a requirement to be on Facebook.
 A profile is where you can express who you are and what’s going on in your life.
 Completing your profile will work in your favor to build your brand, relationships, trust, loyalty, and credibility.

 Affiliate marketing activities will work on your profile if you have many engaged followers.
-However, you won’t have access to onsite analytics like you would with Facebook pages and groups, which is problematic for measuring your efforts.
-You might use a URL shortener service like Bitly or Hootsuite’s Ow.ly to track clicks and other data.
+However, you won’t have onsite analytics like you would with Facebook pages and groups.
+You can use a URL shortener service like Ow.ly or Bitly to track clicks and other data.

-Publishers use direct and indirect marketing methods on their profiles.
-Your posts might reflect your work, experiences, interests, and hobbies.
+Affiliates use direct and indirect marketing methods on their profiles.
+Your posts could reflect your work, experiences, interests, and hobbies.
 I mainly post content from my site to direct individuals to it.
 Occasionally, I promote products, services, and fantastic deals.

 - Facebook Pages